 In the book, I discuss many of my own experiences.
 I felt it was important to include a high degree of realism, to show the reader that I'm writing from a real place.
 Nearly everyone knows life isn't always perfect.
 Admittedly, mine felt like a never-ending train wreck, until I realized it wasn't.
 Obstacles and challenges make it difficult to see the finish line.
 However, with a shift in your thinking, it's possible to bring that finish line into focus, and make the journey getting to it much easier.
 This book chronicles my journey through that tough, but necessary transformation.

 It's never too early (or too late) to make an investment in yourself, or someone you know who's struggling.
 This book is a wonderful asset for the portfolio, and the potential return on the investment is limitless!
 The most effective way for a reader to get the most out of reading my book is to clear their mind of what they believe, open the book and simply start reading it.
 An important thing I've learned from experience is you can't grasp an alternate point of view, if you go into the discussion determined to remain where you are.
-I spent years being angry at the world, and it was getting me nowhere.
-A shift in my mindset made the difference, and I want to show readers how simple it is.
+I spent years being angry at the world, and it got me nowhere.
+A simple shift in mindset made the difference for me.
+I want to show readers how simple it is.

 My experiences were the main influences for the book.
 Life wasn't going as I'd planned, but I always felt there was a more effective way of getting where I wanted to be.
-My problem was I was too proud (that's code for "hard-headed").
-So as painful as it was, and with some effective coaching, I was forced to take an honest look at my behavior, and it prompted the need for change.
-It wasn't easy to do, or accept, but it was necessary.
+My problem was I was too proud (that's code for "hard-headed") to ask for help on my own.
+So as painful as it was, and with some effective coaching, I was forced to take an honest look at my actions and behavior, and it prompted the need for change.
+It wasn't easy to do (or accept), but it was necessary.
 I hope explaining what I went through simplifies the journey for somebody else.

 If this book can inspire a reader to make positive adjustments to their life, and they benefit from what I've written, it has accomplished the intended task.
-The more people it can inspire to make positive gains, the better.
+The more people it can inspire, the better.

-One point I want to stress is I do not refer to my book as a "self-help" book, though it could fall into that category.
-I see it as "self-development," because I focus on unlocking and developing what a person already has inside of them.
+The point I'd like to stress is, I don't refer to my book as a "self-help" book, though it falls into that category.
+I see it more as "self-development," because I focus on unlocking and developing traits a person already has.
 What makes my book different is the degree of realism.
-I put myself in many of the scenarios in the book, because I've experienced most of them.
-I think if the reader sees another person who's gone through what they're going through, the words will have a bigger impact.
+Many of the scenarios in the book are personal experiences, and I think if the reader sees another person who's gone through what they're going through, the words have a bigger impact.

-One of the hardest tasks to accomplish is to convince a person to consider another way of thinking, when they're convinced their current way of thinking is working!
+One of the hardest tasks to accomplish, is convincing a person to consider another way of thinking, when they're convinced their current way is working!
 No one wants to face the possibility that their thinking may be flawed.
 I was no exception.
 I had to learn to get out of my own way, and accept the unpleasant fact that I wasn't right all the time, and wasn't right about a number of things I was doing in my life.

 The thing to remember is improvement can be painful, because of what you find may be necessary to achieve it.
 What may be necessary is making a decision, or taking an action you may not like, or even want to do, but unless you do it, the situation isn't going to change!

-I wrote the book as if I was having a discussion with the reader.
-I felt it was important to add that aspect of realism, because without it, credibility might be lost.
-By using my own experiences as examples, the reader can see a real person who went through a number of things designed to defeat them, yet found ways to overcome those obstacles.
+I wrote the book as if I was having a conversation with the reader.
+I felt it was important to add the aspect of realism, because without it, credibility might be lost.
+By highlighting my own experiences, the reader can see a person who went through a number of obstacles designed to defeat them, yet found ways to overcome those obstacles.

-The reader should expect to go through a wide range of emotions while reading the book.
-Expect raw realism, because the topics discussed in the book aren't sugar-coated!
-They'll be tough for some people to read, and may figuratively smack them in the face at times, but the overall intent is to assist the person in enhancing their life for the better.
+A reader should expect to go through a wide range of emotions while reading the book.
+Expect raw realism, because the topics aren't sugar-coated!
+They'll be tough for some people to read, but the intent is to assist the person in enhancing their life for the better.
 I'm confident that every reader will read something in this book that makes them say, "I know exactly who could use this information!" or, "I needed that."

 Improvement only occurs by getting beyond the boundaries of the comfort zone, and this book will test those boundaries.
-My turnaround didn't begin until I learned to step outside of my comfort zone.
-The first step was the hardest, but doing so was one of the best decisions I've ever made!
+The turnaround didn't begin for me until I learned how to do that.
+The first step was the hardest, but doing so was one of the best decisions I've made!